 One of the ways in which you can use InstantData is to recover an entire system to a new virtual machine.
-You can do this from your ESE Agent or from the Storage Platform Console.
+You can do this from the Storage Platform Console.
 Simply follow the instructions below based on your environment.

 - Full System Recovery (FSR) does have certain limitations that need to be taken into account.

 - To recover to a VMware virtual machine instead, see Article 1282.

 How to recover to a Hyper-V virtual machine using InstantData

 1. Right-click the name of the account that your want to recover and click InstantData > Open.

 2. Select Full System Recovery.
 Select and specify any inclusions, then click Download.

 3. Enter your encryption key and click Next.